 Indexes are presented merely to show general trends in the markets for the periods presented and are not intended to imply that any fund is comparable to any index in composition or element of risk.
 Indexes are provided for comparison purposes only and a variety of factors may cause a benchmark to be an inaccurate benchmark for a particular fund.
 Investors cannot invest directly in an index.

-Bloomberg 10-Year Municipal Bond Index measures the US municipal tax-exempt investment grade bond market with maturities of 10 years.
+Bloomberg 10-Year Municipal Bond Index (Gross/Total) measures the US municipal tax-exempt investment grade bond market with maturities of 10 years.
+A total-return index tracks price changes and reinvestment of distribution income.